skywalk1411/stonkchart/README.md

   * / is main root webpage with all features.
   * /min is minimal chart minus the extra tools.
   * /lite is the most lightweight chart, uneditable with no tools.
-  * /old is a vintage google chart.
+  * /old is a vintage google chart with yahoo data.
   * /img is a small yahoo api powered png chart financial 400x400pixels image ~16kb.
   * /xdebug is the json img chart data for debuging chart.
   * /exchange/symbol is a quick way to load a specific exchange/symbol chart.